young boy with lots of balls/ spheres around him on the floor

 Designed to stimulate sensory curiosity, "BABYSPHERE" provides a unique, shared experience that nurtures a sense of wonder and discovery in the very youngest audiences.

 “Babysphere” is an enchanting, interactive performance created especially for babies and their caregivers.
-This gentle introduction to circus arts invites little ones to explore a world of colour, movement, and sound through soft, tactile objects and engaging visual elements.
+This gentle introduction to circus arts invited little ones to explore a world of colour, movement, and sound through soft, tactile objects and engaging visual elements.

 About the companies